 It’s still an unregulated industry

-The BNPL industry is still largely unregulated, which means you won't benefit from the same protections you would if you were to take out a credit card instead, for example.
-However, as the popularity of BNPL grows, stricter regulation is expected to come into force this year.
+The BNPL industry is still largely unregulated, which means you won’t benefit from the same protections you would if you were to take out a credit card instead, for example.
+However, as the popularity of BNPL grows, stricter regulations are expected to come into force this year.

 Like most forms of credit, BNPL can affect your credit score.